spacemeshos/poet2/readme.md

 7. Verifier verifies the proof p1 by executing `Verify(x, p1, n')` and aborts the protocol if verification fails

 ## MVP Requirements & Guidelines
-- Implement a prover and verifier where the prover implements Prove(x, n), Inc(x, p, n, n') and the verifier implements Verify(x, n).
+- Implement a Prover and a Verifier where the Prover implements Prove(x, n), Inc(x, p, n, n') and the Verifier implements Verify(x, n).
 - Use the DAG construction and the schemes described in section 4 of the POET2 paper (Main Construction)
-- Implement a simple API between the prover and verifier to execute the main uses case between them
+- Implement a simple API between the Prover and the Verifier to execute the main uses case between them
-- Write a test of the main use case running with n = 33 and n' = 34 and verify that your test passes
+- Write a test of the main use case running with n = 33 and n' = 34 and verify that your test pass
-- Prover time complexity should be bounded by O(N) sequential calls to H
+- Prover time complexity should be bounded by O(N) sequential calls to H()
 - Clearly document all of your implementation modules, types, traits, functions and methods
 - Use Cargo for module management and the latest stable release of Rust
 - Your solution should work on a standard x86-64 Linux system with 18GB of RAM.
-Our reference hardware for grading performance is an AWS m5a.xlarge instance type running Amazon Linux, an AMD EPYC CPU at 2.3 GHZ base frequency (with boosting to up to 2.6 GHZ), 16 GB of RAM, 2.5TB SSD system volume.
+Our reference hardware for grading performance is an AWS m5a.xlarge instance running Amazon Linux, an AMD EPYC CPU at 2.3 GHZ base frequency (with boosting to up to 2.6 GHZ), 16 GB of RAM and a 2.5TB SSD system volume.

 ## Implementation Tips for Bonus Points
 - Optimize proof size by only including a leaf value once in a proof